chabbax/docker-kubernetes-azure-demo/README.md

 #### Steps to get the project and run :desktop_computer:

-- :heavy_check_mark: Clone or fork the application. `git clone https://github.com/Chabbax/Docker-Kubernetes-Demo.git`
+- Clone or fork the application. `git clone https://github.com/Chabbax/Docker-Kubernetes-Demo.git`
-- :heavy_check_mark: Open the application in VS Code or any other code editor `code .`
+- Open the application in VS Code or any other code editor `code .`
-- :heavy_check_mark: Run `npm install` to install necessary dependencies.
+- Run `npm install` to install necessary dependencies.
-- :heavy_check_mark: Run `npm run start` to run the application.
+- Run `npm run start` to run the application.
 The application will run on `http://localhost:8045` port.

 #### Steps to create Docker image and run :whale: